 Transcripted credit courses are Western courses taught at your high school by your high school teacher.
 Once you enroll in and successfully complete the course, you will receive credit from both your high school and Western.
 In fact, you will even have a Western student ID and transcript when you are done.

 Advanced Standing agreements are created between Western and your high school.
 Your high school teacher teaches the course at your school, just like a regular class.
 Once you successfully complete the course, you become eligible to receive advanced standing credit.
 Credits are granted when you pursue an associate’s degree or technical diploma at Western or another technical college in Wisconsin.
-In order to receive the credit at Western, complete and submit the Transfer Credit Evaluation Form.
 Advanced Standing credit must requested during the admissions process, prior to registration.